wp-plugins/dotmailer-sign-up-widget/readme.txt

 = Q. I can't drag and drop the widget from the 'Available Widgets' area.
 What should I do? =
 A. There is an alternative way.
 Click on 'Screen Options' in the top right-hand corner and select 'Enable accessibility mode' which appears over to the left.
 'Add' links will then appear on inactive widgets and 'Edit' links will appear on active ones.
 Clicking on 'Add' will allow you to choose where you want to place the widget on your page.

+= Q. How can I insert the dotMailer form into my posts and pages? =
+A. From plugin version 3.3, you can use the [dotmailer-signup] shortcode to show the form inside the post's content.
+If you don't want to show the default widget title and description in your post before the form, use the showtitle=0 and the showdesc=0 attributes in the shortcode, e.g. [dotmailer-signup showtitle=0 showdesc=0]

 == Screenshots ==

 1. The plugin will appear as 'dotMailer' in your left-hand menu